 - Make sure you Galaxy S2 has more than 50% battery left.

-- Backup your contacts, messages, APNs, bookmarks, calendar, apps & games using these apps.
+- Using these backup apps, you can back up your contacts, messages, APNs, bookmarks, calendar, apps & games.

 - Enable the USB Debugging mode on your phone: Settings> Developer Options> USB Debugging.